top of page

 When I stumbled upon Corinne Takara and her team of amazing biotinkering teens (whom you can learn more about here: https://nestmakerspace.weebly.com/about.html ) I was amazed and excited by their thoughtful exploration of biomaterials such as mycelium (the root-like vegetative part of fungi) as a material to make toys with.
 More amazing examples of their work can be seen here: “The grow-it-yourself toy kit that makes biomaterial design fun” and here’s one of the original posts that sparked my interest in mycelium toys: instagram.com/p/BrisF25HqO8/

-I used the grow-it-yourself mushroom material kit from Ecovative for my first experiments because they made the biotinkering process incredibly easy and provided easy-to-follow instructions. (in the future I hope to explore growing my own mycelium from locally sourced or store-bought mushrooms to extend my learning about these materials).
-And I followed their instructions for building your own custom growth forms: https://grow.bio/blogs/learn/how-to-make-your-own-growth-forms .
+I used the grow-it-yourself mushroom material kit from Ecovative for my first experiments because they made the biotinkering process incredibly easy and provided easy-to-follow instructions.
+I followed their instructions for building your own custom growth forms: https://grow.bio/blogs/learn/how-to-make-your-own-growth-forms .
 Here are the results:

 I also ended up conducting some mini-experiments with mycelium by laser cutting one of my test forms to see how that affected the feeling and flexibility of the form.